tkw1536/proxyssh/README.md

     go test ./...

-Some tests require `docker-compose` and `/bin/bash` to be installed on the local machine.
+Some tests require `docker compose` and `/bin/bash` to be installed on the local machine.
 They furthermore require a network connection to download the `alpine` docker image during tests.
 These special tests are not run by default, but only when the `dockertests` tag is provided.
 To run these tests, use: